thred/wolfgangsee-pegel/TUTORIAL.md

 # How to start a Node project with TypeScript

-_This tutorial covers the first steps for a Node.js project using TypeScript._
+_This tutorial covers the first steps for a Node.js project using TypeScript.
+You can use it as jump start for any small project using these tools.
+But it assumes that you have a computer with a real keyboard, an internet connection and a basic knowledge of programming._

 ## Prerequisits